crescentarc/odin-rock-paper-scissors/README.md

 Dec.
 13 Update:
 From this date, I am beginning an update to the Rock Paper Scissors game I created.
 Previously, I came up with a Rock Paper Scissors game that mainly utilizes the browser console to display the scores and results.
 Now, with the knowledge I've gained so far, I will modify the game so that it's shown and playable through a GUI (Graphical User Interface) on the page.
 I'm doing this on a branch of this repo, the first time I've created one.
 Once the modified version is complete, I will merge the branch with the main one.

+Dec.
+16 Update:
+I have completed the GUI update to my Rock Paper Scissors game.
+Surprisingly, I even did a little review into CSS and Flexbox in trying to organize the layout of the page.
+I ended up learning a decent number of new things about JavaScript on the way there.
+Things such as the ability to disable buttons, a function that can be used to refresh the page which was useful for restarting games and situations besides loops where increment/decrement is useful.
+After this project, I feel more comfortable with how event listeners work and how to add new HTML elements via JavaScript.
+I look forward to seeing how else I can use those skills in my next projects.